You’re Welcome: Quick and timeless tips for greeting visitors this Easter

 Only three minutes

 I worked in television for years and the rule of six seconds was ever in our minds when it came to commercials.
 You have a very short window of time to get people’s attention, even for the best and most sincere motivations.
 Three minutes is the average time it takes guests to exit after worship, so it is important to connect before they depart.
 One “rule” in our welcoming tips is to try not to talk to folks you know but to talk to those you do not know.
 Be prepared to introduce yourself, ask a question or offer a contact for more information.
-Here are more timeless tips from another seasonal article, “Roll out the welcome mat this Christmas.”
+Here are more timeless tips from another seasonal article, “Welcoming tips for Easter and beyond.”

 A few don’ts:

 - Don’t forget that many people have food allergies and restricted diets.